At Trinity, you will learn through a combination of

 - Interaction with tutors and fellow students through pastoral groups and in other settings

-- Outside speakers invited to college to preach, teach, and participate in special events, such as our February plenary week.
+- Outside speakers invited to college to preach, teach, and participate in special events and workshops.

 Student Feedback Processes